curityio/aws-wrapper-token-phantom-flow/README.md

 ## Deploying the Lambda Authorizer

 After configuring the lambda authorizer, deploy it to the AWS using [Serverless](https://www.serverless.com/).
+[Serverless CLI](https://www.serverless.com/framework/docs/getting-started) must be installed before proceeding further.
+After the CLI is installed, run the following command to deploy the lambda code to AWS.

 ```
 ❯ sls deploy